Pro-choice demonstrators mark Roe's 50th anniversary at Portland vigil

-PORTLAND, Maine — Over a hundred people braved a light snowfall in Monument Square Sunday night, holding signs and lights, marking the Supreme Court’s landmark Roe v.
-Wade decision’s 50th anniversary.
+PORTLAND, Maine — More than a hundred people braved a light snowfall in Monument Square Sunday night, holding signs and lights, marking the 50th anniversary of the Supreme Court’s landmark Roe v.
+Wade decision.
 The 1973 ruling, which guaranteed women the federal right to seek an abortion, was overturned last year.

 The event, organized by the city’s Planned Parenthood chapter, was pro-choice and a defiant, rather than somber, affair.
 Participants lined both sides of Congress Street, waving at cars and cheering with every honking agreement.